Negramaro

-Negramaro is an Italian pop rock band formed in 1999 and successful since 2005.
+Negramaro is an Italian rock band formed in 1999 and successful since 2005.
 Their name stems from Negroamaro, a wine produced in their native district of Salento in Apulia.

 After years spent in the Italian alternative market, they became more widely known in 2005 thanks to their participation in the Sanremo Music Festival 2005 with the song "Mentre tutto scorre".
 The band published nine studio albums, reaching four time the number one on the Italian Albums Chart, and several successful singles and collaborations, including "Estate", "Nuvole e lenzuola", "Parlami d'amore", "Meraviglioso", "Basta così" and "Diamanti".

 Throughout their career they composed two soundtracks albums for the films La febbre directed by Alessandro D'Alatri and Angel of Evil directed by Michele Placido, winning three Nastri d'Argento and being nominated at the David di Donatello.
 Tha band also won a MTV Europe Music Awards and two Premi Lunezia for songwriting.